lucascompython/CritBot/README.md

 ## Todo's (mostly by order)
-- [ ] and internationalization with i18n
+- [ ] add internationalization with i18n
 - [ ] add Buttons in status
 - [ ] add Music
 - [ ] add the rest of discord's